juntao/arenztopia/content/news/Issue 38.md

 OCA: That is very cool!
 Could you tell us your goal for the total amount of money?

-OT: Well, to pay for the actual ship we need one billion Arenzos, and for the tech as well as the cleaning devices we need another half a billion, then fuel costs 3 million, plus some more money so me and my team have some extra money to use in case of emergency.
+OT: Well, to pay for the actual spaceship we need one billion Arenzos, and for the tech as well as the cleaning devices we need another half a billion, then fuel costs 3 million, plus some more money so me and my team have some extra money to use in case of emergency.
 So all in all, we need about 1,503,000,000 Arenzos; we've raised about a third of that.

 OCA: Well, that looks like all the questions we have for you today!
 Thanks for coming and goodbye!